G-eebs/EventBall/README.md

 ## Summary

-The home page displays upcoming events from the `EventBrite` API in date order with options to view more details or sign up.
+The home page displays upcoming events from the `EventBrite` API in date order with options to view more details or sign up to each event.

 Selecting more info presents the user with full details on the event and the option to attend.

 Selecting attend prompts the user to submit their name and email to sign up, with the ability to add the event to various calendars once they're signed up.

-The EventBall heading in the toolbar can be clicked at any time to navigate back to the homepage.
+The EventBall / Home heading in the toolbar can be clicked at any time to navigate back to the homepage.

 Staff can sign in to create and manage events using the button in the top right.
 Sign in is available using email or Google through `Firebase` authentication.
-Test account email and password are:
+**Test account email and password are:**
 `test@test.test`
 `test12`

 Once signed in, clicking the button in the top right shows options to create an event or sign out.

-The create event page presents fields for the event name and description as well as dates and online or physical locations.
+The create event page presents fields for various event details as well as online or physical locations.
 Once all details are filled out and the event is created it can be viewed directly as well as appearing on the home page.

 If the user is signed in, they can delete any event created through EventBall on the event details page.